 CONSHOHOCKEN, PENNSYLVANIA -- My review of Conicelli Autoplex Honda: I was interested in an 06 to 08 Honda Pilot.
-I arrived at Conicelli after having visited CarSense, where the process so impersonal it's hard to have a salesperson for more than 5 straight minutes. ** was my salesperson.
+I arrived at Conicelli after having visited CarSense, where the process so impersonal, it's hard to have a salesperson for more than 5 straight minutes. ** was my salesperson.
 I explained exactly what I wanted over the Internet, and we began searching as soon as I arrived.
-The first vehicle she had be drive was Toyota Highlander - not a Pilot - but still, not a bad vehicle.
+The first vehicle she had been drive was Toyota Highlander - not a Pilot - but still, not a bad vehicle.

 We went back to the sales office to discuss numbers.
 It was the usual back and forth with ** having to go to her Sales Manager.
 I wasn't planning on buying that day, but anything was possible - provided you have the funds.
 We jockeyed to get to the right number, and finally, we had come to a number with could agree with - even though the Interest rate I got from them was definitely too high.
 I had a VERY high credit score, so something seemed odd.
 Nevertheless, I wanted the vehicle.

 When we agreed on the final number, I explained I did have to run to a lunch appointment, but that the deal was good, and I was ready to purchase.
 I explained that I simply had to transfer funds from one bank account to another - and it takes 2 days for it to be accessible.
 So, I explained I would give them a $500 deposit now - and pay $2,500 within the next 2 days.
 Suddenly Arlene now had to get ** who came out of his office to explain they wouldn't do that.
 First, he told me it was a law.
 Minutes later, he said it was a Conicelli rule because they've had people jump ship on them.

 Days later, I email the saleswoman ** to say I transferred the funds and still want the truck.
 She says it's been sold.
 She added that they sold it to someone else for THOUSANDS MORE!
 She admitted that.
 I was shocked.
 Over the next 3 days I check online - and it's still for sale.
 I call the dealership and ask them.
 They say it's still on the lot for sale.
 I call ** and tell her they're telling me it's still for sale.
 She says it's definitely been sold.
-I say, "**, I'm ready to buy - my funds have been transferred - and just call or email me with a good deal on any Pilot.
+I say, "**, I'm ready to buy - my funds have been transferred - and just call or email me with a good deal on any Pilot."

 I NEVER HEARD FROM HER AGAIN!
 Both ** (who was very rude in his approach and manner - sounded like a complete thug and someone who is out to steal your money) and ** decided to not even accept my business.
 I did a lot of online research after that episode and came to find out that hundreds of people have been ripped off by this dealership.
 It had a reputation so negative it spanned the entire Delaware Valley.

+A week later, I went to Keenan Honda in Doylestown.
+I got a car with nearly the same mileage but this was an '07!
+The one Conicelli wanted me to take was an '06.
 The Keenan staff was fair, expeditious, and worked with me to get me a good deal.
 We began running the numbers online before I ever even showed up on the lot, and they were one of the few dealerships to do that.
 It showed a lot of integrity on their part.
 It also explained why Keenan was so busy (my salesperson, Matt helped me and then needed to also pay some attention to a couple that came in - he did it all politely and professionally) and why Conicelli was absolutely dead.

 Conicelli's shack of a sales building was crowded with several "typical sales guys" who were not afraid to curse and throw things at each other while I waited for my deal to get started.
 Please, I encourage you to contact me for more information.
 Conicelli Pre Owned Honda will not be there in 6 months.
 And if they are, they will be dying a slow death - as it should be.
 We, the consumers, deserve much better.
 And don't be fooled by the positive scores on this web site.
-They are so obviously written by the company itself it's almost insulting.
+They are so obviously written by the company itself, it's almost insulting.

+So, I got a great deal and narrowly escaped auto-buying disaster.
 Stay away from this dealership.
 Go to Scott Honda, Main Line, Keenan, CarSense - anywhere but here.
 You'll feel better about your decision.
 Good Luck and Be Smart.